Roku vs Fire TV Stick: which should you buy?

 We will be focusing our attention on the brand's mid-range devices, the Roku Premiere and original Amazon Fire TV Stick but we have also included a full breakdown of every device on offer from both Roku and Amazon so that you can see how far your budget will stretch and whether its worth spending a little extra.

 To find out more about Amazon Fire TV devices, read our Amazon Fire TV Stick review and Amazon Fire TV Cube review.
-And if you’re thinking of giving your TV an upgrade, then our which TV to buy guide isn’t to be missed, or try our Chromecast vs Fire TV Stick explainer.
+And if you're thinking of giving your TV an upgrade, then our best smart TV guide isn't to be missed, or try our Chromecast vs Fire TV Stick explainer and Nvidia Shield TV Pro review.

 Roku vs Fire Stick: what’s the difference?

-Roku Premiere and the Amazon Fire TV Stick are both brilliant mid-range smart TV sticks that allow you to watch streaming services such as Netflix, Disney+ (which is soon to launch Star on Disney Plus, a new channel aimed at adults) and Amazon Prime Video on older and ‘non-smart’ TVs.
+Roku Premiere and the Amazon Fire TV Stick are both brilliant mid-range smart TV sticks that allow you to watch streaming services such as Netflix, Disney+ (including Star on Disney Plus, a new channel aimed at adults) and Amazon Prime Video on older and 'non-smart' TVs.

 And while they both do this job well, there are some features, apps and design elements that can only be found on specific smart TV sticks.